rrauch/renterd_client/README.md

 ## Status

-It's still very early days.
+It's still early days.
 There is a large number of unit tests covering most functions, but given the sheer number of functions that the [renterd API](https://api.sia.tech/renterd) exposes, some issues are to be expected.
-Use it at your own risk.
+Be governed accordingly.

 Contributions are certainly welcome :smile: